 - 1. Complete the Equipment Preseason Checklist (DOT-825) and correct any deficiencies before winter.
 When the winter season has concluded complete the post season checklist (DOT-825). - 2.
 Verify the calibration of the sanders.
 Check sanders and prewet equipment annually for changes that could possibly affect application rates. - 3.
 Apply material as per Table 1 and repeat applications as needed to meet existing and forecasted weather conditions to obtain desired road conditions. - 4.
 On V-plows, snowplow shoes shall be used and adjusted to hold the cutting edge clear of the road surface. - 5.
-One-way and reversible snowplows with shoes or casters should be adjusted so that the blade contacts the pavement surface. - 6.
-Snowplows, when used on gravel surfaces, shall have plow shoes adjusted to hold the cutting edge clear of the road surface. - 7.
+Reversible snowplows with shoes or casters should be adjusted so that the blade contacts the pavement surface. - 6.
+Snowplows, when used on gravel surfaces, shall be adjusted to hold the cutting edge clear of the road surface. - 7.
 For efficiency of operations, snowplows should be operated at the following speeds based on the location and operation being performed:

 On four lane highways/interstates where posted speed is 70 mph or greater, the snowplows may plow up to but shall not exceed 45 mph when clearing driving lanes.
 The winging of shoulders would be allowed at this speed as long as the shoulder is wide enough to support the wing and does not extend beyond the edge of the shoulder.
 Caution should be used to keep snow being plowed within the ROW and that the plow is not producing a thick snow cloud behind the truck.
+Caution should be used when winging close to the ROW or median and rubber flaps on wings is recommended.

-On other highways where posted speed is under 70 mph, the snow plows should be operated at speeds of up to 40 mph.
+On other highways where posted speed is under 70 mph, snowplows should be operated at speeds of up to 40 mph.

-For sanding or salting operations, operating speeds may be up to 30 mph.
+For material applications, operating speeds may be up to 30 mph.
 For all spreader operations, operating speeds should be slow enough to keep the material on the driving surface.